daniyal-d/Dog-Breed-Recognition/logs/readme.md

-# This is a placeholder file to store logs
+# This is a placeholder folder to store any logs